yagosys/202301/userguide/07-cfos/cfos.md

 ```

+- what is cfos
-1 cfos is container version of fortios. it meet the oci standard, so can be run under docker, containered, and crio runtime.
+Cfos is container version of fortios. it meet the oci standard, so can be run under docker, containered, and crio runtime.

 cfos offer l7 security feature such as IPS, DNS filter, Web filter, SSL deep inspection etc., also cfos provide real time updated security update from fortiguard.
 These updates help detect and prevent cyberattacks, block malicious traffic, and provide secure access to resources.

 when deploy cfos in k8s, it can protect IP traffic from POD egress to internet and also can protect east-west traffic between different POD CIDR subnet. this is enabled by add multus CNI,
- with multus, cfos can use one interface for control plane communication, such as access to k8s API, expose serice to external world etc., while use other interface dedicated for inspect traffic from other POD. to seperate the control plane traffic with data plane traffic. the additional interface can be associated with high performance NIC such as the interface that has SRIOV enabled for high performance and lowest latency.
+ with multus, cfos can use one interface for control plane communication, such as access to k8s API, expose serice to external world etc., while use other interface dedicated for inspect traffic from other POD. to seperate the control plane traffic with data plane traffic. the additional interface can be associated with high performance NIC such as the interface that has SRIOV enabled for high performance and lowest latency. one of the use cas is POD egress security

-Use case : POD egress security
+- Use case : POD egress security

 Pod egress security is important because it helps organizations protect their networks and data from potential threats that may come from outgoing traffic from pods in their kubernetes clusters.
 Here are some reasons why pod egress security is crucial: